Close

 11:30 - 12:00

-By Yiannis Kotoulas Deputy Editor at Insurance Times, Simon Caplan Chief Innovation Officer at Arthur, Claire Davies HR Director at Gallagher, Amanda Vaughan Chief People Officer at Axa UK & Ireland
+By Yiannis Kotoulas Deputy Editor at Insurance Times, Simon Caplan Chief Innovation Officer at Arthur, Claire Davies HR Director at Gallagher

-In a mirror of real life (where new customers get the better deals), often we are faced with the truth that those applying from another organisation or industry will get a better deal than those moving laterally from another part of the business.
-This session will discuss how we can put this myth to bed, and ensure that jobs are given fairly to those internally and externally.
+In a mirror of real life (where new customers get the better deals), often we are faced with the fact that those applying from another organisation or industry will get a better deal than those moving laterally from another part of the business.
+This session will discuss how we can put an end to this and ensure that job benefits and salaries are given fairly to internal and external candidates alike.

 Retention